 While photography is an artform to itself, the following are images of me by folks who have worked in other mediums.
-There are photos of unusual processes, drawings and a wonderful painting.
+There are some fabulous paintings, drawings and photos of unusual processes.
 I thank them all to be so honored.

 I was having shinin' times at The Fort Restaurant and some of my friends were checking out some paintings on display.
 They came to me and said I had to see something.
 My friend Sam Thiewes had painted a fine work of me!
 He can make anyone look good.
 You can see more of Sam's work at his website

 Copyright © 1965 - 2014 Sam Thiewes Western Impressionist.
 Used by permission.
 All Rights Reserved

 Quinn Jacobson has a singular skill at working with the photographic processes of the 19th century.
 He took this image of me on a 16 by 20 inch glass plate ambrotype.
 It was on display at the "The American West Portraits" exhibit at the Centre Iris pour la photographie in Paris, France.
 Look for more of Quinn's work at his website

 Copyright © 2015, Studio Q - Quinn Jacobson Photography.
 All rights reserved.
 Used by permission.

 Joe Velazquez took a photo of me playing the fiddle in front of the trading post at Bent's Fort.
 I was back at the fort months later and he found me, told me he had something for me.
 It is quite a painting.
 Joe's work is in private and public collections in the U.S., Canada and Europe.
 You can see more of Joe's work at his website

 Copyright © 1965 - 2014 Joseph E Velazquez.
 Used by permission.
 All Rights Reserved